Feestig/ONORobot/src/opsoro/apps/sociono/Auguste.md

   ]
 }

-## Open Broadcasting Software
+### Open Broadcasting Software

 OBS (Open Broadcasting Software) is referenced to and shown in the Facebook documentation, download link: https://obsproject.com/download

 Follow this link to set-up OBS: https://github.com/jp9000/obs-studio/wiki/Install-Instructions

 Once it's downloaded an "Auto-Configuration Wizard" will pop-up, make good use of this.
-Make sure you set the stream type to "Custom Streaming Service" and the streaming service to "Facebook Live".
+Make sure you set the streaming service to "Facebook Live".
 Enter your stream url and key.
 You can retrieve this key through a Facebook dialog but you can also just fetch it from your stream url.

 Example: "stream_url": "rtmp://rtmp-api.facebook.com:80/rtmp/1548733171824663?ds=1&s_l=1&a=ATghSBT1Dp_Gp7Rh"

 The part after "/rtmp/" is your stream key, so "1548733171824663?ds=1&s_l=1&a=ATghSBT1Dp_Gp7Rh".
 The first part refers to your user, page, group or event id.

+### Problem
+OBS didn't want to connect so I'll approach it differently.

+### Facebook built-in stream widget (solution)

+1. Open another window (don't close the Graph API Explorer) and navigate to the desired facebook profile, page, group or event owned by you and start a live video.

-2. Reading
+## 2. Reading
-3. Updating
-4. Deleting
-5. Viewer Experience
+2. In the Graph API Explorer, query "<facebook-id>/live_videos" example: "me/live_videos", press submit.
+You should see your video listed where "status" is "LIVE", click on the id and press submit again to get the specific data for that video.

+We'll work with the views & comments of the live video.
+Add fields to get specific data, example: "<live_video-id>?fields=live_views,comments".

+this will result in something like this:

+{
+  "comments": {
+    "data": [
+      {
+        "from": {
+          "name": "Auguste Van Nieuwenhuyzen",
+          "id": "1548926531805327"
+        },
+        "message": "Mooi",
+        "id": "10209691024654989_10209691105297005"
+      },
+      {
+        "from": {
+          "name": "Auguste Van Nieuwenhuyzen",
+          "id": "1548926531805327"
+        },
+        "message": "Ok",
+        "id": "10209691024654989_10209691105857019"
+      }
+    ],
+    "paging": {
+      "cursors": {
+        "before": "WTI5dGJXVnVkRjlqZAFhKemIzSTZANVEF5TURrMk9URXhNRFV5T1Rjd01EVTZANVFE1TnpJM016a3lOdz09",
+        "after": "WTI5dGJXVnVkRjlqZAFhKemIzSTZANVEF5TURrMk9URXhNRFU0TlRjd01UazZANVFE1TnpJM016a3pOZAz09"
+      }
+    }
+  },
+  "live_views": 1,
+  "id": "10209691024734991"
+}

+This is usable data for the ONORobot, let's make the app!

 Side Notes:
 RTMP (Real-time Messaging Protocol): https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol

 src: https://developers.facebook.com/docs/videos/live-video/getting-started

+# ONORobot